 - Pro customers once every 15 days.

 - Business and Enterprise customers once every 5 days.

 When Always Online with Internet Archive integration is enabled, visitors see a banner at the top of the web page explaining they are visiting an archived version of the website.
 Visitors can click the Refresh button to check whether the origin has recovered and fresh content is available.

 When a visitor requests content for an offline website, Cloudflare returns an HTTP response status code in the range , depending on the issue.
 These status codes indicate that the origin is unreachable.

-When the requested page is not in the Always Online cache and Internet Archive integration is enabled, Cloudflare checks the archive and serves the most recently archived version of the page.
+When the Internet Archive integration is enabled, Cloudflare checks the archive and serves the most recently archived version of the page.

 Visitors who interact with dynamic parts of a website, such as a shopping cart or comment box, will see an error page caused by the offline origin web server.